projx/squint/README.md

 Please see below for more details on the "push execute"

 ### Scheduling (Motion Detection)
-First of all, Squint does not arm/disarm your Sync Modules.
-For Squint to do its job. you will need to update your Sync Module schedule(s) in the Blink mobile app.
-You should either leave them armed 24/7, or at minimum ensure they are armed to co
+First of all, Squint does not arm/disarm your Sync Modules, only Motion Detection on each camera.
+For Squint to do its job. you will need to update your
-The first step, is to update the your Sync Module schedule(s), so they run 24/7, from this point Squint will handle the scheduling of your cameras (If you fail to do this, then)
+Sync Module schedule(s) in the Blink mobile app, so it remains armed 24/7, or at least at the times you schedule Squint tp enable Motion Detection.

 Once happy with the configuration, Squint can connect to the Blink servers, and attemmpt to apply the desired setting
 ```